 Warren also had Loyalist patients: the children of Thomas Hutchinson, British Gen. Thomas Gage and his wife Margaret.
-After his own wife died, Joseph Warren is believed by some to have had an affair with Margaret Gage.
+Some believe Joseph Warren had an affair with Margaret Gage after his own wife died.
 She may have tipped him off about the British plans to raid Concord and arrest Hancock and Adams.

 Son of Liberty

 Joseph Warren was gregarious, charming and a powerful speaker who enlisted in the patriot cause.

 He played a leading role in the fight for independence, joining Sam Adams and John Hancock in the Sons of Liberty.
 In 1775, he won election as president of the Massachusetts Provincial Congress.
 In addition to practicing medicine in Boston, he gave speeches, wrote newspaper essays and authored the Suffolk Resolves, a bold declaration of resistance to British authority.

 On the day of the Battles of Lexington and Concord, Joseph Warren sneaked out of Boston and led militia in harassing the British returning to the city.
 A musket ball struck his wig, nearly killing him.
 That’s when he told his mother he wouldn’t shrink from danger.